NMMI/qbmove-simulink/README.md

 ### The compiler

-1. First of all be sure to have a C compiler installed in your system (tested with Xcode under Mac OS X and Microsoft Windows SDK for Windows 7 under Windows).
+1. First of all be sure to have a C compiler installed in your system.
-2. Now execute the command "mex -setup" on your Matlab Command Window to let Matlab use your compiler.
+    Execute the command "mex -setup" on your Matlab Command Window to let Matlab use your compiler.
+The suggested is the "MinGW64 Compiler".
+2. If you don't have any, install the "MATLAB Support for MinGW-w64 C/C++/Fortran Compiler" either through the add-on page or following [this](https://it.mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c-fortran-compiler) link.

     If you have trouble in this step, try follow [this](http://www.mathworks.it/it/help/matlab/matlab_external/what-you-need-to-build-mex-files.html)